openfaas/docs/docs/openfaas-pro/iam/github-actions-federation.md

 You'll need to create YAML files for an Issuer, a Policy and a Role.
 These need to be applied through kubectl, Helm or a GitOps tool.

-Your build will need to be adapted in order to receive an id_token from GitLab, which will be exchanged for an OpenFaaS access token.
+Your build will need to be adapted in order to receive an id_token from GitHub, which will be exchanged for an OpenFaaS access token.

 ## Define an Issuer for GitHub Actions